Nodewood/cli/README.md

 - Adds `nodewood test` command.
 - Modifies all docker commands to run from `app/docker` or fall back to `wood/docker` directory directly.
 - Removes `nodewood up:docker` command.
+- Fixes error where no command is given.

 ### 0.9.1